ujuadimora-dev/mildew-detection-in-cherry-leaves/README.md

 **Source**: [Github - Project boards](https://unito.io/blog/github-projects-agile/#:~:text=Use%20GitHub's%20agile%20projects,-Since%20October%202016&text=GitHub%20Projects%20let%20you%20have,any%20repository%2C%20like%20this%20one.)

-The Project Boarf for this project [Cherry_board](https://github.com/users/ujuadimora-dev/projects/8/views/6).
-Each sprint has  Each task can be either in the *To Do*, *In progress*, *Review* status as the workflow proceeds and contains in-depth details.
+The Project Board for this project [Cherry_board](https://github.com/users/ujuadimora-dev/projects/8/views/6).

 ## Bugs
 In heroku app.
 This prject was made to run in Stack 22 and with the new version of Python 3.11 .
 I made the changes accordingly.
 On delpyment to Heroku, I found that most of the dependences on the requirements.txt are old versions and of course the  the deployment fails,  i was doing trial  and errors, this made to spend some time on this project.
 Even at time, i removed all the version on the rquirments.txt Then another issues is the at the file is so large and then the deploment fails of course